 Parents, please take a minute to read this post recommended by Mrs. Putnal, written by Dr. Charles Fay of the Love and Logic Institute.
 We all need this reminder...

-He was driving the speed limit of 35 miles per hour through a quiet residential neighborhood.
-His destination, the high school, was less than two miles away.
+two miles away.
 He collided with a parked car and died of his injuries.

 This true story involved one quick choice and less than four seconds.